 You can only submit an application between the published opening and closing dates.
-We cannot accept late applications, except where there is a system fault or where the project is urgent due to emergency circumstances.
+We cannot accept late applications except where there is a system fault or where the project is urgent due to emergency circumstances.
 To apply under these circumstances contact us at 13 28 46 or at business.gov.au.
-Consideration of out of round applications is at the assessment committee's discretion, taking into account your justification for the urgency of the project.

-If you are successful we expect you will be able to commence your project around April 2024.
+If you are successful, we expect you will be able to commence your project around March 2025.